kogilo/kogilo/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...Different Data Science Projects on IBM Cloud Computing.
+- 🔭 I’m currently learning ...Salesforce Pathfinder Program by Deloitte.
-- 🌱 I’m currently learning ...IBM Data Science Speacilization
+- 🌱 I’m currently  working on ......Different Data Science Projects
 - 👯 I’m looking to collaborate on ...Conflict Data Analysis
 - 🤔 I’m looking for help with ...AWS
 - 💬 Ask me about ...Anything